rob-derosa/CustomVisionHack/guide/backend_guide.md

 1. [Add a new tabbed page to the mobile app and display a list of past predictions](#step-14-add-a-new-tabbed-page-to-the-mobile-app-and-display-a-list-of-past-predictions)

+#### Azure Portal Tips

+- __Name__: All resources will require a unique name and almost always impose some limitations on the characters allowed.
+In many cases, this also serves as part of the host name.
+For example, the name `myfunctionsapp` would equate to `http://myfunctionsapp.azurewebsites.net`
+- __Subscription__: Select your Azure subscription in the dropdown list - this is where any services you use will be billed.
+- __Resource Groups__: Resource groups provide a way to monitor, control access, provision and manage billing for collections of assets that are required to run an application.
+Each resource you create in Azure will require a parent resource group.
+For this hack, you should use the same resource group for all your resources.
+- __Location__: Select a region to deploy your resources.
+Typically this would be a region closest to your intended user base.

 ### Step 1: Clone the repo